-This means that as long as one of the owners survives, the property will pass to that owner and not to the beneficiaries named on the deed.
+Under this provision, as long as one owner survives, the property will pass to that owner and not to the beneficiaries named on the deed.
 But when both owners die (i.e., when there is no remaining owner with right of survivorship), the property will pass to the beneficiaries named on the deed.

-This means that, after the death of one owner, the surviving owner can revoke the deed and name a new beneficiary.
-If the joint owners have the same objectives, this is not usually a problem.
+If the joint owners have the same objectives, the surviving spouse’s ability to revoke the deed is usually not a problem.
 For example, a married couple on their first marriage will usually want to leave property to their children from the marriage.
 Because their goals are aligned, there is less risk that the widow or widower will disinherit the children after the first spouse’s death.

-The risk increases, however, if the goals of the joint owners are not the same.
+The risk increases, however, if the joint owners have different goals.
 In a second marriage, for example, each spouse may want to leave property to his or her own children instead of the other spouse’s children.
-In that situation, there is a possibility that the surviving spouse will revoke the deed after the first spouse’s death and leave the property to his or her children instead of the deceased spouse’s children.
+In that situation, the surviving spouse might revoke the deed after the first spouse’s death and leave the property to his or her children instead of the deceased spouse’s children.

 A TOD deed may not be created using a power of attorney.
 Powers of attorney often involve the risk of self-dealing, especially when used to directly or indirectly benefit the agent named in the power of attorney.
 The Texas legislature preemptively resolved these issues by clearly providing that a TOD deed may only be created by a person with mental capacity, not by his or her agent under a power of attorney.